CHCI-Telemundo Scholar Intern Program

-The CHCI-Telemundo Scholar Intern program is designed to allow sophomore and junior undergraduate (B.A./B.S.) students to not only receive monetary support for their education, but also gain hands-on experience in a media related field through an 80-hour internship during summer 2014.
+The CHCI-Telemundo Scholar Intern program is designed to allow sophomore and junior undergraduate (B.A./B.S.) students to not only receive monetary support for their education, but also gain hands-on experience in a media related field through a 10-week internship during summer 2015.

-The CHCI-Telemundo scholar intern program requires an 80 hour paid internship in which Telemundo directly places you in their Miami, FL Telemundo news station.
+The CHCI-Telemundo scholar intern program requires a 10 week paid internship in which Telemundo directly places you in their Miami, FL Telemundo news station.
 If selected, you MUST complete the internship in order to receive scholarship funds.
-Upon completion of 80 internship hours, individuals receive a $1,000 stipend in addition to their scholarship award.
+Upon completion of the internship, individuals receive a $1,000 stipend in addition to their scholarship award.

 Application Check List:

 - Two essay questions (Suggested Length: 300 words minimum; 600 words maximum)